archlab-sciencetokyo/CFU-Proving-Ground/README.md

 ## History
 2025-07-25 Ver 1.7.4:
-- Configuration bus has been fixed.
+- Configuration bug has been fixed.

 2025-07-09 Ver 1.7.3:
 - Divider bug has been fixed.